cloudenvhq/docs/pages/overview/how_cloudenv_works.md

 The best part is that the `$secretkey` is never in our hands.
 We can't see your keys, so we can't see your secrets.

+You can verify that this is true by looking at the first few lines of our CLI's open-source source code: [https://github.com/cloudenvhq/cli/blob/master/src/initialize.sh](https://github.com/cloudenvhq/cli/blob/master/src/initialize.sh)

+Once that code is on your machine, there is no way for us to change it or try to do anything malicious.
+Your secrets are auditably safe and secure.

 ### CloudEnv Libraries

 We have built various client libraries that seamlessly grab the encrypted data, decrypt it with `openssl`, and load those variables into your typical environment variable access.